zatosource/ide-vscode/DEVELOPMENT.md

   * vsce publish (this will upload the plugin)

 * Now, go to the Marketplace and delete (revoke) the token used

+## Publishing for VSCodium

+VSCodium does not use the Visual Studio Marketplace, it installs extensions from [Open VSX](https://open-vsx.org).
+The extension itself needs no changes, it is the same `.vsix` published to a second registry.

+Tokens come from Open VSX, one-time setup:

+* Sign in at https://open-vsx.org with an Eclipse account (create one at https://accounts.eclipse.org if needed, and link your GitHub account to it there)
+* Open https://open-vsx.org/user-settings/profile and sign the Publisher Agreement
+* Open https://open-vsx.org/user-settings/tokens and generate an access token, this is `OVSX_PAT`
+* Create the namespace once: `OVSX_PAT=<token> make create-namespace-openvsx`.
+This creates the `zatosource` namespace, which must match the `publisher` in `package.json`.
+* To have the namespace marked as verified, open an issue at https://github.com/EclipseFdn/open-vsx.org/issues asking for ownership of `zatosource`.
+Publishing works without it, the extension page shows a note about the unverified namespace until it is granted.

+Then, for every release, `VSCE_PAT=<token> OVSX_PAT=<token> make publish` publishes to both registries in one go.

+To install the packaged `.vsix` straight into a local VSCodium instead of through a registry:

+* `make local-install EDITOR_BIN=codium`